EmelinDanila/EmelinDanila/README.md

 ## 👋   Hi!
-I'm a beginner Go backend developer
+I'm a Go backend developer

 I'm learning Go and developing backend applications.
 At the moment, I am strengthening my knowledge and building my portfolio.
 I strive to write clean, efficient, and scalable code.